dshin25k/projds/README.md

 -   When writing or editing a post, maximum 2 images may be inserted.
     The images will be located at the top and/or at the bottom of the page.
-There will be 2 different upload slots, which will determine the image location (top & bottom) and the renamed image filename.
+There will be 2 different upload slots, which will determine the image location (top & bottom) and the image filename.

 -   Only the images in `.jpg` format with the size under 1 MB will be accepted.